Southwest Wichita shooting leaves one with non-life threatening injuries

 WICHITA, Kan.
-(KSNW) – Wichita Police responded to a shooting near Meridian Ave and South 30th Street after a shooting victim showed up at a nearby Sedgwick County EMS station Monday evening.
+(KSNW) – Wichita police responded to a shooting near Meridian and 30th Street South after a victim showed up at a nearby Sedgwick County EMS station Monday evening.

 The victim was transported to a local hospital.